HOTELS Deep Sleep - The Deepest Hotel in the World

 Underground Cave Lake In Snowdonia

 Across the mine, suspended cables connect parts to get you safely (and really fast) from one side to the other.
-The nail-bitingly exciting zip lines glide over lakes and black abyss so deep you can barely see the bottom.
+The nail-bitingly exciting zip lines glide over lakes and a black abyss so deep that you can barely see the bottom.

 Go Below Cave Adventures Zip Lining